anhvi02/WinePrediction_Django_Azure/README.md

 -- What is this? --
-A machine learning model that applies Logistic Regression algorithm in predicting the quality of wine based on wine composition deployed with Django on Heroku
+A machine learning model that applies Logistic Regression algorithm in predicting the quality of wine based on wine composition deployed with Django on Azure

 -- What does it include? --
 1. Model: consists of the dataset and the whole process of cleaning, building the model.